Recombination of localized quasiparticles in disordered superconductors: Methods

 \subsection{Film characterization}

-To obtain a measure of disorder and electron and phonon dimensionalities, we performed a measurement of the resistance versus temperature, which provides the normal state resistivity, $\rho_N$, and $T_c$, the Hall resistance at $1~\text{K}$, which provides the charge carrier density, $n_e$, and the upper critical field as a function of temperature, which provides the diffusion constant, $D$.
-The results can be found in Extended Data \cref{EDtab:params} and the details of these measurements are given in Supplementary Section 2.
-The Ioffe-Regel parameter, $k_F l$, with $k_F$ the Fermi wavenumber and $l$ the electron mean free path, is of order unity.
-Therefore, the film is electronically disordered and we expect localization effects become important.\\ For phonon-mediated superconductivity, disorder is characterized with respect to the electron-phonon interaction, i.e. $ql$, with $q$ the phonon wave number.
-We calculate $ql$ at two phonon energies: $2\Delta$, corresponding to recombination phonons and $k_BT$, typical phonon energies for scattering.
-We use the mass density, $\hat{\rho}$, and the longitudinal and transverse phonon velocities, $c_L$ and $c_T$, from Ref. \cite{Abadias2019}, see Extended Data \cref{EDtab:params}.
-We only consider transverse phonons because these dominate the relaxation rates in our case, as $(c_T/c_L)^3\ll 1$ \cite{Sergeev2000,Reizer1986}.
-With that, we calculate $q(2\Delta)l=0.070$ and $q(0.2~\text{K})l=0.0046$: both much smaller than 1 so the film is disordered with respect to electron-phonon interactions.
+To obtain a measure of disorder and electron and phonon dimensionalities, we performed a measurement of the resistance versus temperature, which provides the normal state resistivity, $\rho_\text{N}$, and $T_\text{c}$, the Hall resistance at $1~\text{K}$, which provides the charge carrier density, $n_\text{e}$, and the upper critical field as a function of temperature, which provides the diffusion constant, $D$.
+The results can be found in \cref{tab:params} and the details of these measurements are given in Supplementary Section 2.
+The Ioffe-Regel parameter, $k_\text{F} l$, with $k_\text{F}$ the Fermi wavenumber and $l$ the electron mean free path, is of order unity.
+Therefore, the film is electronically disordered and we expect localization effects become important.
+Refs. \cite{Feigelman2012,Skvortsov2013} describe what electronic disorder does to the superconducting state: it introduces a broadening of the density of states and a subgap tail, consisting of localized quasiparticle states (see \cref{fig:disrecsketch}(d)).\\ For phonon-mediated superconductivity, disorder is characterized with respect to the electron-phonon interaction, i.e. $ql$, with $q$ the phonon wave number.
+We calculate $ql$ at two phonon energies: $2\Delta_0$, corresponding to recombination phonons and $k_\text{B}T$, typical phonon energies for scattering.
+We use the mass density, $\hat{\rho}$, and the longitudinal and transverse phonon velocities, $c_\text{L}$ and $c_\text{T}$, from Ref. \cite{Abadias2019}, see \cref{tab:params}.
+We only consider transverse phonons because these are the fastest the relaxation rates in our case, as $(c_\text{T}/c_\text{L})^3\ll 1$ \cite{Sergeev2000,Reizer1986}.
+With that, we calculate $q(2\Delta_0)l=0.070$ and $q(0.2~\text{K})l=0.0046$: both much smaller than 1 so the film is disordered with respect to electron-phonon interactions.
 We therefore use quasiparticle relaxation time calculations of Reizer and Sergeyev \cite{Reizer1986} and Devereaux and Belitz \cite{Devereaux1991a} which are in the disordered limit ($ql\ll 1$), instead of the widely used pure limit ($ql\gg 1$) results of Kaplan et al. \cite{Kaplan1976}.
-The main difference is that the scattering time (\cref{eq:tauscat}) has a steeper temperature dependence in the disordered case ($n\rightarrow n + 1$) and the proportionality constants in \cref{eq:taurec,eq:tauscat}, $\tau_{rec}^0$ and $\tau_{scat}^0$, become proportional to $1/\rho_N$, which reflects the weakening of the electron-phonon coupling as disorder increases \cite{Pippard1955}.\\
+The main difference is that the scattering time (\cref{eq:tauscat}) has a steeper temperature dependence in the disordered case ($n\rightarrow n + 1$) and the proportionality constants in \cref{eq:taurec,eq:tauscat}, $\tau_{\text{rec}}^0$ and $\tau_{\text{scat}}^0$, become proportional to $1/\rho_\text{N}$, which reflects the weakening of the electron-phonon coupling as disorder increases \cite{Pippard1955}.